 The War On Adjectives: Lao People’s Army Museum in Vientiane.

-Given the modern-day Laotian action in my Vietnam War/modern-day Backpacker novel BACK kicks off in Vientiane, the below article by Duncan Stearn from his visit to the Lao People’s Army Museum in Vientiane serves as an excellent introduction to the joys of sightseeing there.
+Given the modern-day Laotian action in my Vietnam War/modern-day Backpacker novel BACK kicks off in Vientiane, the below article by Duncan Stearn from his visit to the Lao People’s Army Museum in Vientiane a while back, serves as an excellent introduction to the joys of sightseeing there.

 By Duncan Stearn